 - Physical Therapy

 - Summary of Repair of Rotator Cuff Tears

 The rotator cuff is a group of four tendons that blend together to help stabilize and move the shoulder.
 Each of the four tendons connects a muscle originating on the shoulder blade (scapula) to part of the upper part of the arm bone (humerus).
 The names of these muscle-tendon components of the rotator cuff are:

 Rotator cuff tears range from small to massive.
-Here is a gallery of rotator cuff pathology:
+Click an image below to enlarge and enter the photo gallery of rotator cuff pathology.

 Full thickness tears do not heal by themselves because the muscles pull the edges of the tear apart.
 However it is possible for full or partial thickness tears to stabilize leaving the shoulder with reasonable comfort and function.

 The more force necessary to produce a tear the more likely it is that the tear will be surgically repairable.
 Healthy tendon requires a major force to tear it.
 Tears resulting from major injury can usually be repaired successfully if surgery is not delayed more than several weeks.

 Weakened degenerative cuff tissue is more easily torn even by normal activities.
 Durable repair of these tears may not be possible because of the lack of sufficient quantity and quality of tendon tissue.
 For these reasons patients should seek prompt evaluation of shoulder weakness by an experienced shoulder surgeon especially if the weakness comes on suddenly or after an injury.

 A surgeon experienced in shoulder surgery can repair a rotator cuff tear if there is enough good quality tendon tissue.